Last Updated on September 6, 2023 by Tim Wells

-If everything goes according to plan, Windows will ask you for your network credentials.
+Windows will ask you for your network credentials if everything goes according to plan.

-Enter the username and password that you created in the previous step and click OK.
+Enter the username and password you created in the previous step and click OK.

 After a few seconds, the right-hand side of the window will change to show your Shield TV’s file structure.

-If you have an external hard drive, Micro-SD card or USB flash drive attached, you’ll see both Internal and External directories.
+You’ll see both Internal and External directories if you have an external hard drive, Micro-SD card, or USB flash drive attached.
 If not, you’ll only see Internal.

 Click on Internal to see all of the Shield’s subdirectories.

 Now you can access your NVIDIA Shield’s folders directly from your Windows PC.
-You can copy movies, music or images directly without needing a USB drive.
+You can copy movies, music, or images without a USB drive.